GovReady/continuous-ato-kit/README.md

 * A **Docker Host Machine** running the Docker daemon, which could be your workstation.
 * A **Build Server**, in this case Jenkins running in a Docker container on the host machine.
 * A **Security and Monitoring Server** (TODO).
 * A **Compliance Server**, in this case GovReady-Q running in a Docker container on the host machine.
+The Compliance Server provides an API for storing build artifacts and generates a system security plan.
 * The **Target Application Server** to which the application is being deployed, in this case an ephemeral Docker container created during the build.
 * The **DevSecOps Engineer's (Your) Workstation**, which has a web browser that the engineer will use to access the Compliance Server to inspect compliance artifacts generated during the build.
 This workstation might be the same as the Docker Host Machine.